Nerwyn/android-tv-card/README.md

 ### Custom Touchpad Commands

 The touchpad can be customized using `custom_actions` so that it can be used with other devices.
 The touchpad acts as a `center` button but also supports touch swipes to send the keys `up`, `down`, `left`, and `right`.
 You can remap touchpad commands by creating custom actions for these actions.
-This includes remapping the `center` key hold and double tap actions.
+This includes remapping the `center` key hold and double tap actions, along with turning the touchpad into a momentary button.

 Like buttons, double tap actions introduces a 200ms delay to single taps, and the hold action default adds `hold_secs: 0.5` to the service call data.
 Double tap and hold actions cannot be added to touchpad directional swipes, just the `center` action.